 The Author’s Purpose Vindicated

-The title of the story is given as The Rescue of Lot in Genesis 19:29.
+in Genesis 19:29.
 The message to God’s people is clear: if you have fallen into bad company and find yourself entangled there, do not worry.
 God knows how to preserve you from the punishment of the wicked and will rescue you from their midst.

 Let’s rescue this uplifting message of hope from the sleazy, almost pornographic interpretation forced upon it by tradition.
 Whatever God’s opinion on homosexuality may be, it is not set forth in this passage.